lummie/dns-dodo/README.md

 ## Getting Started

-1. Login to your Digital Ocean account and go to Networking > Domains
+1. Login to your Digital Ocean Account and go to Networking > Domains

-2. Add an A record to an existing domain with the name set to the sub-domain you would like to use and the IP address (data) initially set to your droplets IP address.
+2. Add an A record to an existing domain with the name set to the sub-domain you would like to use and the IP address (data) initially set to your droplet's IP address.
 (When this changes, you will have proven your dns-dodo configuration works)

 3. Ping the sub.domain.name that you have just created.
 It might take a while for this to setup, resolve and be pingable.